senocular/senocular.github.com/articles/js_functions.md

 promise.then(value => console.log(value)) // 1
 ```

+When a function is async, it cannot be used as a constructor in conjunction with `new`.

 ### Async Generator Functions

 Async generator functions are both async and generators.
 They are used to create streams of data and are often used with `for await...of`.
-Async generators are async first, meaning their return values are promises.
-The values these promises resolve to are going to be generator result objects.
+Async generators are generators first, meaning their return values are generator objects.
+When `next()` is called for these generator objects, the return value is a promise that resolves into a genetator result object rather than being a generator result object itself.

 ```javascript
 async function * asyncGeneratorFunction () {